pynec/Ms.SSLI/README.md

 3. Test with simulated data (to make sure new changes work)
 4. Test with larger real dataset
 If I don't find anything with the larger real dataset (but do with the simulated data) then may want to go back to filtering steps and see how much missing data I am allowing - may want to re-filter a few steps (esp. missingness).

+Update 2/3/2021
+Double checked the SSLT_iterations.java script.
+It is doing what it should do, however it is important to note that the restrictions are strict.
+The loci must be missing in all individuals of one group (which in some cases is 45 individuals).
+So far, no group has had any loci that hit that mark.
+Something to think about, but the code is logical (and does what Stovall describes)

+Started working on the exclude() method but realized it is hard to write since there are no significant loci right now.
+So, working on missingness optimzied simulation data to test the program with.
+Using sal_sim.java as a basis for writing this simualtion.
+Basically, want it in the same format as variant_test.txt.
+This will be good for when other people use it because all they have to do is enter how many individuals, loci, and sex specific loci they want - can even be command line information.

+Simulation update (missingness_opt_sim.java):
+- sex_info.txt file is complete

+Next step (simulation): make the variants file
+- Re-do the initiate_genotypes method--> will have to change basically the whole thing so that there is a SNP ID, location, then random allele depth values (but zeroes for the sex specific loci) **remmeber that the file should have double the allele depth values (2 for each individual because they will get combined in the actual miss_analysis_opt.java program)

+Also remember that the sal_sim.java file is making simulation files for GWAS so make sure that I am only putting zeroes in individuals of one sex.

+Once I am done withe simulation file, finish up the exclude() method